all4you/redant/README.md

 - **Session Manager**  : include a session manager,a session is a Netty ChannelHandlerContext
 - **Cookie Manager**  : include a cookie manager,user should handle their cookies before return a render
 - **Result Render**  : a render interface which support html,xml,plain,json
-- **Mybatissist**  : a general CRUD method helper which based on mybatis
 - **Distributed Mode**  : support distributed cluster mode

 -------------------